By Debbie MillinOctober 2017

 Listen to Your Team

 The people who are best positioned to help you choose and design your new system are NOT the software vendors, or your project manager, or your management team — it’s the people who are doing the work.
-You might come up with a fantastic idea, but based on the way work actually flows for your team, it could end up making their job HARDER.
+You might come up with a fantastic idea, but based on the way work actually flows for your team, it could end up making their job HARDER and could potentially interfere with your business scaling strategy.
 Let the people that will ultimately use the software be your guide on requirements and customizations.

 You should be in touch with the people who are going to be the end users of the system throughout your development and rollout process: